AlekseyDesign/Hack_Moscow/README.md

 https://www.notion.so/Cleverbots-Voice-Analysis-25d7a7426e9243baa536cf8675437e15

-Our idea was to create: Gender Recognition by Voice and Speech Analysis.
+Our idea was to create: Gender Recognition by Voice Analysis.

 My contribution to solution of this problem is minimal.
 In main here are solutions of my friends from team.